I’m thinking a lot today about process.

 Well, hello, there, gorgeous writer!

-Over the next few weeks, I’m going to share, in brief and casual format, a series of 10 writing habits that have proven particularly durable and useful for me during my decade-plus as a professional writer.
+I’m going to share, in brief and casual format, at interval, five habits that have proven particularly durable and useful for me during my decade-plus as a professional writer.
 And I’ll offer up easy suggestions for how you might put the habit into practice in your daily writing life.

 Write long and hard enough, and at some certain distant point, your writing will take hold of you, almost as if by force.